 The holiday season is a time for friends, family and communities to gather together and celebrate.
-Most often, these celebrations are gathered around the table (and the food on it) and that can be a complicated and stressful for anyone.
+Most often, these celebrations are gathered around the table (and more often than not super focused on the food on it) and that can be a complicated and stressful for anyone.
 But when you’re already living with an eating disorder or in recovery, it can be especially difficult to navigate the high-pressured, food-centric season without a triggering or emotionally trying experience.

 “The holiday season is like a landmine of triggers for people recovering from disordered eating.
 Some key challenges include the ubiquity of fear foods, the stress of the season, close proximity to family and the change in routine due to travel or holiday plans,” Jessie Moore, blogger at Unicorn Love (formerly CakeSpy) who frequently writes about her experiences with eating disorder recovery tells SheKnows.